TelosLabs/rails-world/README.md

 <details>
 <summary>Your First Staging Deployment</summary>
-Currently, the staging environment is set up to use AppSignal, MailPace, Avo, and local storage for files.
+Currently, the staging environment is set up to use AppSignal, MailPace, Avo, and Amazon for storage.

 Make sure all your environment variables are present in the `.env.staging` file.
 Kamal only loads variables from your shell environment (ENV), not from dotenv `.env` files [as discussed here](https://github.com/basecamp/kamal/discussions/977).